 Cloud Chemistry: Making SaaS solutions play nice with your application to ensure Enterprise IT Quality

-The global Software As A Service (SaaS) market size is projected to grow from $273.55 billion in 2023 to $908.21 billion by 2030 [1].
+The global Software as a Service (SaaS) market size is projected to grow from $273.55 billion in 2023 to $908.21 billion by 2030 [1].
 SaaS has revolutionized the way businesses operate by providing lower upfront costs, scalability and on-demand access to software applications.
-Today's software engineering practices, including test strategies, must adapt to rapidly evolving cloud-based models while ensuring enterprise-level IT quality is maintained.
+However, test strategies must adapt with a focus on cloud-based models and ensuring Enterprise level IT quality is still maintained.
+In this paper, we will discuss SaaS integrations and how to overcome common challenges.
+This paper will analyze enterprise SaaS integration from the perspective of the four pillars of Enterprise level IT quality [2]:

-* Application Quality - How to ensure functionality, Performance and Security
+• Application Quality – How to ensure Functionality, Usability and Security

 [1] Source of statistics: https://www.cloudwards.net/saas-statistics/#global-saas-market-statistics